-Step 5: If reinstatement petition is granted, student may register for classes and must adhere to the following guidelines:
+Step 5: If reinstatement petition is granted, student must successfully complete a non-credit Counseling 034N course before registering for classes.
+In addition, students must adhere to the following guidelines:

 - Earn a minimum term GPA 2.0 or better with no grade below C, including no NP, I or W. - Submit Academic Progress Report (APR) by date specified to LMC Student Retention and Support Services to maintain admissibility. - Meet with a Student Success & Retention Counselor during specified date.